-Concordia University is not required to take attendance at this time.
-However, the University will use a verified Last Date of Attendance (LDA) whenever possible to calculate a Return of Title IV in accordance with federal regulation standards.
+Concordia University is not required to take attendance, however, the University will use a verified Last Date of Attendance (LDA) whenever possible to calculate a Return of Title IV in accordance with federal regulation standards.
 In absence of an official LDA, CSP will use the midpoint of the term and/or module.